MicrosoftDocs/windows-itpro-docs/windows/manage/basic-level-windows-telemetry-events-and-fields.md

 ### Microsoft.Windows.Appraiser.General.DecisionMediaCenterAdd

-This event sends true/false result data about all compatibility decisions about the presence of Windows Media Center, to help keep Windows up to date.
+This event sends decision data about the presence of Windows Media Center, to help keep Windows up-to-date.

 The following fields are available:

-- **objectInstanceId**  Will always be MediaCenter.
+- **objectInstanceId**  This will always be MediaCenter.
-- **AppraiserVersion**  The version of the appraiser binary generating the events.
-Example: 10014361
+- **AppraiserVersion**  The version of the Appraiser file generating the events.
-- **BlockingApplication**  Indicates if there are any application issues that interfere with upgrade due to MediaCenter.
-Will equal MediaCenterInUse.
-Example: FALSE
+- **BlockingApplication**  Is there any application issues that interfere with upgrade due to Windows Media Center?
-- **MediaCenterActivelyUsed**  Indicates if MediaCenter is supported on the SKU, has been run at least once, and has the MediaCenterIndicators as true.
-Example: FALSE
+- **MediaCenterActivelyUsed**  If Windows Media Center is supported on the edition, has it been run at least once and are the MediaCenterIndicators are true?
-- **MediaCenterInUse**  Indicates if MediaCenter being used should be bubbled up.
-This is the top-level indicator and is equal to MediaCenterPaidOrActivelyUsed.
-Example: FALSE
+- **MediaCenterInUse**  Is Windows Media Center actively being used?
-- **MediaCenterIndicators**  True if any of the signals indicating media center use are true (default launcher, watched folders, extender accounts, tv tuner).
-Example: FALSE
+- **MediaCenterIndicators**  Are any of the signals indicating that Windows Media Center is being used, such as default launcher, watched folders, extender accounts, etc...?
-- **MediaCenterPaidOrActivelyUsed**  Equals IsPaid (running on a media center SKU) OR MediaCenterActivelyUsed.
-Example: FALSE
+- **MediaCenterPaidOrActivelyUsed**  Is Windows Media Center actively being used or is it running on a supported edition?
-- **NeedsDismissAction**  Indicates if there are any dismissible actions coming from MediaCenter.
-Will equal MediaCenterInUse.
-Example: FALSE
+- **NeedsDismissAction**  Are there any actions that can be dismissed coming from Windows Media Center?

 ### Microsoft.Windows.Appraiser.General.DecisionMediaCenterRemove

-This event indicates that the DecisionMediaCenter object represented by the objectInstanceId is no longer present.
-No object attributes are transmitted other than the objectInstanceId.
+This event indicates that the DecisionMediaCenter object is no longer present.

 The following fields are available:

 - **AppraiserVersion**  The version of the Appraiser file that is generating the events.